aisongthu/my-projects/python/README.md

 # Python Projects

-This repository contains various Python projects focused on different domains such as deep learning, market research, and optimization problems.
+This folder contains various Python projects focused on different domains such as deep learning, market research, and optimization problems.

 ## Folder Structure